WhyNot180/UBMP4-SPKR/JOURNAL.md

 for SPBRGL.
 The value I needed (1249) is equal to 0x04E1, so SPBRGH is 4 and SPBRGL is 225.
 After I did this everything worked perfectly!
 Well, on the transmitting end that is.
 On the receiving end I was still having a some issues.
 Luckily it turned out that I had interrupts on and it was messing with everything.
 In short, I learned a valuble lesson today: data sheets need to be more specific, and interrupts are not worth it.
 Tomorrow shall consist of me trying to combine the bluetooth aspects and the music aspects.

+### June 4

+I managed to do it!
+There were some problems regarding syntax, in fact, today I learned that not only does the compiler not generate an error when you call a function without parentheses, but it makes the EUSART spit out absolute gibberish!
+Even when you're only trying to access the input register!
+I also learned that the compiler is does not like using char in for loops especially when it's going into negatives ("comparison with constant -1 is never resolved, causes an infinite loop").
+Luckily I managed to fix all of that and managed to change rhythm and effect (manually of course) while playing music!
+The only issue I have currently is that I get requests for multiple channels at the same time, which is very strange and worrying, as those are only asked for in seperate 'if' statements!!
+That's what I'll be working on tomorrow, after that
+I just need to create an app to do all the calculations and also spit out pitch values.
+In other words, I am ahead of schedule (yay)!!